xenit-eu/alfred-api-docs/user/user-guide.md

 view the JavaDoc by browsing to `/alfresco/s/apix/javadocs/index.html` on your Alfresco host that has Alfred API installed.

-# Java Api
+# Java API

-The alfred-api java api the core to exposing alfresco functionality and normalizing operations across version.
+The java API is the core to exposing alfresco functionality and normalizing operations across version.
-Any extensions written while depending on alfred api can be easily ported to a new alfresco version.
+Any extensions written while depending on Alfred API can be easily ported to a new alfresco version.

-When the api is installed, all of its service are available as beans and can be wired into your own classes.
+When the API is installed, all of its service are available as beans and can be wired into your own classes.

-# Rest Api
+# REST API

-For a full overview of the Rest api, please refer to [the swagger specification](https://demo.xenit.eu/alfresco/s/apix/v1/docs/ui.html).
+For a full overview of the REST API, please refer to [the swagger specification](https://demo.xenit.eu/alfresco/s/apix/v1/docs/ui.html).

 ## Search Requests

-### query
+### Query
 Object containing subcomponents that build the requested query.
-All queries are translated to Alfresco Full Text Search ([AFTS]("https://community.alfresco.com/docs/DOC-5729-full-text-search-query-syntax")) by alfred-api when executed
+All queries are translated to Alfresco Full Text Search (see [AFTS](https://community.alfresco.com/docs/DOC-5729-full-text-search-query-syntax)) by Alfred API when executed

 #### Syntax